Async Race Conditions and Stale UI Updates

 How to prevent it

-You need either real cancellation or a stale-result guard.
-Both prevent old responses from winning the race.
+Use either real cancellation or a stale-result guard.
+Both prevent old responses from winning the race; choose based on whether the underlying async task can actually listen to cancellation.

 Technique